Protect Massachusetts' Future

 Business and Hospital Leaders Need to Oppose the Cuts

-Even though these cuts would hurt education, healthcare, and research, some business and hospital leaders continue to support the MA High Tech Council by lending their institutions’ names as members.
+Even though these cuts would hurt education, healthcare, and research, some business and hospital leaders continue to support the MA High Tech Council and Massachusetts Competitive Partnership by lending their institutions’ names as members.
 These leaders should be fighting for investments in their institutions and opposing cuts, not siding with a coalition that cares more about tax breaks for the wealthy than Massachusetts’ future.

-We are urging leaders to do right by their students and staff and withdraw their membership from the Massachusetts High Technology Council.
+We are urging leaders to do right by their students and staff and withdraw their membership from the Massachusetts High Technology Council and Massachusetts Competitive Partnership.

 Massachusetts Competitive Partnership Board of Directors